Choquet order and hyperrigidity for function systems: Preliminaries

 \begin{thm}[Cartier] Let $K$ be a metrizable compact convex subset of a locally convex vector space.
 Let $\mu,\nu \in M^+(K)$ satisfy $\mu \prec_c \nu$.
 Then $\mu$ is dilated by $\nu$, meaning there is a family $\{\lambda_x\}_{x \in K} \subset P(K)$ of probability measures such that \begin{enumerate} \item $\lambda_x \in P_x(K)$ for $\mu$-a.e. $x \in K$, \item $f \to \lambda_x(f)$ is $\mu$-measurable for all $f \in \rC(K)$, and \item $\int_K f\, d\nu = \int_K \lambda_x(f)\, d\mu$ for all $f \in \rC(K)$. \end{enumerate} \end{thm}

-In the metrizable setting, Cartier's theorem can be used to give a short proof of one direction of the equivalence between Choquet order and dilation order.
+In the metrizable setting, Cartier's theorem can be used to give a short proof of one direction of the equivalence between Choquet order and the strong dilation order.
 In the non-metrizable setting, where we are unable to make use of Cartier's theorem, we will need to work much harder to prove this result.
 However, our methods will yield an extension of Cartier's theorem to the non-metrizable setting, which seems to have been an open problem for a considerable time (see e.g. \cite{Eff1971}).
+Moreover it provides a new proof of Cartier's theorem in the metrixable case which does not use disintegration of measures.